They did not wait long, and that told Sable more clearly than any summons could have that the next move had been decided.

 "Not for her."

-The hall held its breath.
-This was the moment Grimridge liked best, when defiance could be crushed cleanly and publicly.
+This was the moment Grimridge liked best, when refusal could be crushed cleanly and publicly, when fear could be made useful to everyone watching.

 Rovan studied her for a long moment, measuring something behind his calm exterior.
-Then he nodded once to the guard holding the rod.
+Then he gave the guard holding the rod a small signal.

 "Continue," he said.

-The rod rose again, and Sable stepped forward fully.
+The rod rose again, and Sable stepped fully out of line.

 Rovan's eyes sharpened.